voxel51/fiftyone/docs/source/user_guide/brain.rst

 **What to expect**: Representativeness uses a clustering algorithm to find similar looking groups of samples.
-The representativeness is then computed based on each samples proximity to the computed cluster centers, farther samples being less representative and closer samples being more representative.
+The representativeness is then computed based on each sample's proximity to the computed cluster centers, farther samples being less representative and closer samples being more representative.

 .. image:: /images/brain/brain-representativeness.png